Murder of Mike Williams: Alligator theory debunked

 Doubts that Williams had drowned became much more serious when investigators learned that, in fact, alligators do not generally feed during the winter months due to the colder temperatures.
 During the search period, daytime temperatures averaged around 55 F, with overnight lows below freezing.
 Some nights got as cold as 19 F; a fire was built in a 55-gallon drum on the shore for searchers to stay warm.
 The water, already at 58 F the day of Williams's disappearance, dropped to 46 F, and the lake iced out to as much as 20 ft from shore.

 In those conditions, "it [i]s highly unlikely an alligator would have been active" said Matt Aresco, a local herpetologist authorities had consulted.
 "All they are doing is maintaining their body temperature ...
 Fifty-eight degrees is too cold for an alligator to be interested in food at all."

-And even if an alligator had "defied all known gator behavior," and eaten Williams's body, as another investigator, Ronnie Austin, then with the state's attorney's office, put it, it would likely have left something behind.
+As Ronnie Austin—another investigator then with the state's attorney's office—put it, even if an alligator had "defied all known gator behavior" and eaten Williams's body, it would likely have left something behind.
 Williams was 5 ft 10 in and 170 lb.
 Aresco considers any theory that attributes the missing body to alligators and any other aquatic animals a "stretch ...
 It would be very, very unusual to have the complete disappearance of a full-grown man."